 - Easy DLL injection and unloading.

 The Windows Task Manager may be able to do many things for you, but in order to extend its features, the Process Hacker can be really handy.
-Moreover, if you are running older versions of Windows such as XP, where the Task manager is subjected to frequent crashes, then Process Hacker can be useful as well as it can help you disable all unwanted threads being executed.
+It can be useful as it can help you disable all unwanted threads being executed.

 Download Process Hacker for free here.